-Taken together my analysis, based on an inverse approach which nudged simulated δ^{13} C time series to reconstructions, suggests that variations in the isotopic signatures of the geological sources (δ^{13} C of weathered carbonate rock or δ^{13} C of volcanic outgassed CO2) might without any further changes in the carbon cycle be sufficient to explain the signals in δ^{13} C related to the long eccentricity cycle during most of the Plio-Pleistocene.
-Furthermore, my suggested solution connects this periodicity around the 405-kyr in deep ocean δ^{13} C with the PGM-to-LGM offset in atmospheric δ^{13} CO2 implying that both are caused by the same underlying processes.
-My analysis highlights the influence of obliquity on these changes in the 13C cycle, which I interpret as northern hemispheric ice sheets being the ultimate cause for the necessary variations in $\delta^{13}C{rock}$ or $\delta^{13}C_v$.
-Studies show that both weathering and volcanic activity might, directly or indirectly, be influenced by land ice dynamics giving independent support for my hypothesis.
-Taken the link to obliquity as granted it is furthermore unlikely that the same mechanisms might have been responsible for the 405-kyr periodicity in marine δ^{13} C found in earlier climates of the Cenozoic since there has not been any substantial northern hemisphere ice sheet (Pälike et al., 2006; Zeebe et al., 2017; De Vleeschouwer et al., 2020; Westerhold et al., 2020).
-During these times not only δ^{13} C, but also δ^{18} O and potentially atmospheric CO2 contained cyclicity related to the long eccentricity which is missing here for the Plio-Pleistocene, also asking for other solutions to the problem.
-However, both my possible answers, either via carbonate weathering or via volcanism, seems similarly likely.
-So far, I have not yet found a criteria which makes one more likely than the other, and probably a mixture of both is the most realistic solution to the here suggested closure of the 13C cycle on these slow timescales.
-However, as outlined in the discussion further investigations and proposed tests might favour one above the other.
-The dominance of obliquity in my solutions readily explains an improvement in simulated G-IG amplitudes in δ^{13} C in the 41-kyr world of the Plio-Pleistocene, but their reconstructed sizes are not fully obtained.
-Thus, while the influence of the isotopic signature of the geological sources might be important for the decoupling of climate from the carbon cycle there is room for other, not yet detected, processes for a complete understanding of the Plio-Pleistocene 13 C cycle.
+My analysis, based on an inverse approach which nudged simulated δ^{13} C time series to reconstructions, suggests that variations in the isotopic signatures of the geological sources $(\delta^{13}C \text{ of weathered carbonate rock or } \delta^{13}C \text{ of volcanic out-}$ gassed CO2) might, without any further changes in the carbon cycle, be sufficient to explain the signals in δ^{13} C related to the long eccentricity cycle during most of the Plio-Pleistocene.
+Furthermore, my suggested solution connects this periodicity around 405 kyr in deep-ocean δ^{13} C with the PGM-to-LGM offset in atmospheric δ^{13} CO2, implying that both are caused by the same underlying processes.
+My analysis highlights the influence of obliquity on these changes in the 13C cycle, which I interpret as Northern Hemisphere ice sheets being the ultimate cause for the necessary variations in $\delta^{13}C{rock}$ or $\delta^{13}C_v$.
+Studies show that both weathering and volcanic activity might, directly or indirectly, be influenced by land ice dynamics, giving independent support for my hypothesis.
+Taking the link to obliquity for granted, it is furthermore unlikely that the same mechanisms might have been responsible for the 405 kyr periodicity in marine δ^{13} C found in earlier climates of the Cenozoic, since there has not been any substantial Northern Hemisphere ice sheet (Pälike et al., 2006; Zeebe et al., 2017; De Vleeschouwer et al., 2020; Westerhold et al., 2020).
+During these times, not only δ^{13} C, but also δ^{18} O and potentially atmospheric CO2, contained cyclicity related to the long eccentricity, which is missing here for the Plio-Pleistocene; this requires other solutions to the problem.
+However, both my possible answers, either via carbonate weathering or via volcanism, seem similarly likely.
+So far, I have not yet found a criterion which makes one more likely than the other, and a mixture of both is probably the most realistic solution to the closure of the 13C cycle on these slow timescales suggested here.
+However, as outlined in the Discussion, further investigations and proposed tests might favour one above the other.
+The dominance of obliquity in my solutions readily explains an improvement in simulated G-IG amplitudes in δ^{13} C in the 41 kyr world of the Plio-Pleistocene, but their reconstructed sizes are not fully obtained.
+Thus, while the influence of the isotopic signature of the geological sources might be important for the decoupling of climate from the carbon cycle, there is room for other (not yet detected) processes for a complete understanding of the Plio-Pleistocene 13C cycle.